 There are more paints available, but we wanted to keep the list small, so it is easier to decide.
 The brands mentioned above are the most popular for model painters.

-You will also want to invest in high-quality paint brushes so that you will have consistent brush strokes.
+You will also want to invest in high-quality paint brushes to have consistent brush strokes.

 Always practice and test the paints before using them on your models.